Offline recovery of magic and entanglement from noisy Pauli product states: Results

-We study properties of the state produced after the application of each $g_i$ for both unitaries, referring to each as a "path" to the target state.
-In Fig.\ref{fig:circuit_path}, the path 1 for $U_1$ is shown in red and path 2 for $U_2$ in blue.
+We study properties of the state produced after the application of each $g_i$ for both unitaries $U_i$, referring to each as a ``path" to the target state.
+In Fig.\ref{fig:circuit_path} the path 1 for $U_1$ is shown in red and path 2 for $U_2$ in blue.
 To mimic the accumulation of noise over time in a quantum experiment, a depolarization noise of strength 0.0005 is applied to the circuit after each $g_i$.
-In Fig.\ref{fig:circuit_path} a), b), and d), we plot the overlap with the target state, the quantum mutual information (QMI), and the stabilizer entropy (SE), where solid lines represent noiseless simulations and dashed lines indicate noisy simulations.
+In Fig.\ref{fig:circuit_path} a)-c), we plot the overlap with the target state, the quantum mutual information (QMI), and the stabilizer entropy ($W_2$), where solid lines represent noiseless simulations, dotted lines indicate noisy simulations, and dashed lines are the purified values.
+In Methods~\ref{sec: unitary_paths_details} we present additional studies exploring a range of noise strengths from 0.0005 to 0.001, as well as an amplitude damping channel, which exhibit similar trends.
+Here, for clarity of presentation, we include only the depolarization channel with a noise strength of 0.0005.

-The overlaps start at the mean field reference $\langle\psi_{gstate}|\psi_{ref}\rangle$.
-Path 1 generates a large overlap with the target state in the first few $g_i$ 0-2 applied unitaries, which is also reflected in the early generation of entanglement and magic.
+The overlaps start at the mean field reference $\langle\psi_{gstate}|\psi_{ref}\rangle$ and sequentially increases as each $g_i$ is applied.
+Due to the different ordering of $g_i$ in each unitary $U_i$, path 1 generates a large overlap with the target state in the first few $g_i$ 0-2 applied Pauli exponentials.
+This is also reflected in the early generation of entanglement and magic.
 In the presence of noise the overlap plateaus around $g_3$ and slowly decreases.
-Path 2 generates most of its overlap with target state between $g_i$ 2-4, with its peak noisy overlap at $g_4$ after which it slowly decreases.
-Without any error mitigation, the best performing state would be constructed by executing path 2 up to $g_4$ since it has the highest overlap with the target state.
-We observe that despite the overlaps decreasing for the noisy states generated by the larger circuits, qubit correlations and magic are still being generated in amounts qualitatively similar to the noiseless setting.
-This demonstrates that there are qualities of these noisy states that are not being appropriately quantified with the overlap.
+Path 2 generates most of its overlap with target state between $g_i$ 2-4, with its peak noisy overlap at $g_4$, after which it slowly decreases.

+Without any error mitigation, the best performing state in the noisy setting would be constructed by executing path 2 up to $g_4$ since it has the highest overlap with the target state (peak noisy overlap at $g_4$ of approximately 0.78 for Path 2 vs. 0.76 for Path 1).
+This is also the point with the largest $W_2$ in the noisy setting.
+We observe that despite the overlaps decreasing for the noisy states generated by the larger circuits, qubit correlations are still being generated in amounts qualitatively similar to the noiseless setting.
+Magic however is more difficult to generate throughout the circuit construction.
+To increase the magic in the state, each additional Pauli exponential $g_i$ must generate more magic than is lost due to the noise it introduces.
+This highlights the greater difficulty, and importance, of preserving magic in a state rather than the correlations.